-- · See answers to frequently asked tax ques- - · Search publications online by topic or keyword. - Send us comments or request help by - · Sign up to receive local and national tax news by email. - · Get information on starting and operating a small business.
+- View Internal Revenue Bulletins (IRBs) published in the last few years. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.

 Phone.
-Many services are available by
+Many services are available by phone.

 - Ordering forms, instructions, and publications.
-Call 1-800-829-3676 to order current-year forms, instructions, and publications and prior-year forms and instructions.
-You should receive your order within 10 days. - · Asking tax guestions.
-Call the IRS with your tax questions at 1-800-829-4933.
-For questions on Form 2290, call the Form 2290 call site at 1-866-699-4096 (toll free) from the United States and 1-859-669-5733 (not toll free) from Canada and Mexico.
-The hours of service are 8:00 a.m. to 6:00 p.m., EST. - Solving problems.
+Call 1-800-829-3676 to order current-year forms, instructions, and publications, and prior-year forms and instructions.
+You should receive your order within 10 days. - Asking tax questions.
+Call the IRS with your tax questions at 1-800-829-4933. - Solving problems.
 You can get face-to-face help solving tax problems every business day in IRS Taxpayer Assistance Centers.
 An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
 Call your local Taxpayer Assistance Center for an appointment.
-To find the number, go to www.irs.gov or look in the phone book under "United States Government, Internal Revenue Service." - TTY/TDD equipment.
-If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax or account questions or to order forms and publications.
+To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service. - TTY/TDD equipment.
+If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications.

 Evaluating the quality of our telephone services.
-To ensure that IRS representatives give accurate, courteous, and professional answers, we use several methods to evaluate the quality of our telephone services.
-One method is for a second IRS representative to sometimes listen in on or record telephone calls.
+To ensure IRS representatives give accurate, courteous, and professional answers, we use several methods to evaluate the quality of our telephone services.
+One method is for a second IRS representative to listen in on or record random telephone calls.
 Another is to ask some callers to complete a short survey at the end of the call.